-Students admitted for the Ph.D. program in the Research and Evaluation Methodology usually obtain a score around 1200 on the GRE.
-Occasionally, exceptional students scoring below 1200 are admitted.
-International students from countries whose official language is not English must also submit a score on the Test of English as a Second Language (TOEFL).
-A TOEFL score of 550 on the paper-based test or 213 on the computer-based test or 80 on the internet-based test is required by University of Florida for admission.
+Students admitted for the Ph.D. program in the Research and Evaluation Methodology usually obtain a combined score around 315 (Quantitative + Verbal) on the GRE.
+International students from countries whose official language is not English must also submit a score on an accepted English proficiency test (TOEFL, IELTS, or MELAB).
+A TOEFL score of 550 on the paper-based test or 80 on the internet-based test, a IELTS score of 6, or a MELAB of 77 is required by University of Florida for admission.
 These scores are used in the context of a holistic credential review process.
 More information about requirements for international students can be found at UF’s International Admissions Website.

 The Ph.D. program in Research and Evaluation Methodology admits students with Master’s degrees from a variety backgrounds, such as Education, Psychology, Sociology, Statistics, Mathematics and Marketing.
 Coursework and experience with statistics is required for admissions to the Ph.D. program.
 Students who hold only a bachelor’s degree can apply to a joint M.A.E./Ph.D. program, and are required to complete a master’s thesis and a doctoral dissertation.

 Which Program is the Best Fit for You?

 The M.A.E. and M.E.d. programs are best suited for individuals with strong interest in educational statistics, psychometrics, evaluation, educational measurement and assessment, and educational research, but that do not have an extensive coursework in these areas.
 However, basic knowledge of statistics at an undergraduate level is required.
 Applicants to the M.A.E. and M.Ed. program should have an earned bachelors degree from a regionally accredited U.S. institution or a comparable degree from an international institution.